splunk/public-o11y-docs/gdi/opentelemetry/otel-upgrade.rst

 Chocolatey
 ------------------

-If you're using :ref:`Chocolatey <windows-chocolatey>`, in order to remember parameters when upgrading, before installation you need to enable the following feature:
+If you're using :ref:`Chocolatey <windows-chocolatey>`, in order to remember parameters when upgrading, before installation you need to activate the following feature:

 .. code-block:: PowerShell

-  choco feature enable -n=useRememberedArgumentsForUpgrades
+  choco feature activate -n=useRememberedArgumentsForUpgrades

 To upgrade, run the following command in PowerShell: